ukautz/cast/README.md

 contain string("123") numbers or annoying float64(0.0) numbers where int is expected and so on.
 See also github.com/ukautz/gpath to that end.

-This library is not optimized for performance but for simplifying interaction with user input - and keeping too often written, ugly, repetitive conditional type conversion code from my other projects.
+This library is not optimized for performance but for safely work with work with "user input" and keeping too often written, ugly, repetitive conditional type conversion code from in other projects like flexible configuration files,

 See [godoc.org/github.com/ukautz/cast](https://godoc.org/github.com/ukautz/cast)